komjk/twitch-translator-bot/README.md

 - `TWITCH_REFRESH_TOKEN`: Your bot's refresh token (from token generator)
 - `TWITCH_BOT_OWNER_ID`: Your Twitch user ID (for admin purposes)
 - `TWITCH_CHANNELS`: Comma-separated list of channels where your bot will operate (e.g., `channel1,channel2,channel3`)
-- `PORT`: Port for EventSub webhook (default: 8080) - only needed if using EventSub features
-- `HOST_URL`: Public URL for EventSub webhooks (e.g., from ngrok) - only needed if using EventSub features
 - `RATE_LIMIT_MESSAGES`: Maximum number of messages processed per minute (default: 20)
 - `RATE_LIMIT_TRANSLATIONS`: Maximum translations per channel per minute (default: 10)
 - `CACHE_SIZE`: Number of translations to keep in memory cache (default: 100)